 To send via email: (send to: email@example.com).
 The email should include the artist's full name as subject along with 'MASTER PIECES'

-Please do not send links to Google Drive documents.
-Web links should only be used for files too large for email (such as video files).
+Please do not send links to Google Drive documents or other third-party file transfer services.
+Web links should only be used for files too large for email (such as video files following the above described file instructions for such media).
 Jpegs should be sent as email attachments only.

 If sending via multiple emails please number the emails sequentially in the subject line (e.g. 1 of 3, 2 of 3, 3 of 3, and so on.)